SERATT/farmers_market_project/README.md

 web is for web application (designed as an admin dashboard for crud ops with users)

 ## Stack
-Backend: Sprint Boot\n
+- Backend: Sprint Boot
-Mobile: Flutter\n
+- Mobile: Flutter
-Web: React\n
+- Web: React

 ## Project Deployment
 Deployed on cloud using Docker